Skip to main content Skip to footer

 Key features

-• Contract approvals are built on automated workflows to close deals faster.
+• Contract approvals are built on automated workflows to close deals faster

 G2 review

-“It takes the guesswork out of managing sales operations and sales activities.
+Salesforce Sales Cloud scores 4.4/5 based on 19k+ users.
+Here’s what one user had to say: “It takes the guesswork out of managing sales operations and sales activities.
 You are provided with industry-leading tools and capabilities, and you customize those tools to your own business.
 I have been using the product for several years, and it just keeps getting better.”

-“Many times when I am excited about a new feature or am customizing to fit our workflow, the feature I need is always an additional price.
+However, other enterprise users note that additional features are charged outside of the package: “Many times when I am excited about a new feature or am customizing to fit our workflow, the feature I need is always an additional price.
 Example: We transitioned to Automated Email Capture with Einstein Standard that comes with our Enterprise edition.
 However, to customize any reporting on your email activity, you have to upgrade and pay more because you can no longer do any reporting on email activity in the normal reports.”

 3. SAP Sales Cloud